Arthur Herbert, 1st Earl of Torrington: Flag officer

-Herbert commanded the English and Dutch fleets at the Battle of Beachy Head in July 1690, a serious defeat for the allied fleet, in the Nine Years' War.
+Herbert commanded an Anglo-Dutch fleet at the Battle of Beachy Head on 10 July 1690, a serious defeat for the allied fleet, in the Nine Years' War.
 He was imprisoned in the Tower of London and was court-martialed for failing to support the Dutch van squadron against the French, but was acquitted.
 Nevertheless, he lost his position as First Lord of the Admiralty, and took no further part in public life.
-The stories that Torrington was not a popular commander, because of his reputation of being a drunk and his habit of taking several prostitutes with him to sea, have been discredited.
+The stories that Torrington was not a popular commander, because of his reputation of being a drunk and his habit of taking several prostitutes with him to sea, have been contradicted.
+Thomas Babington Macaulay judged him very harshly: "A man sunk in indolence, stupefied by wine, enervated by licentiousness, ruined by prodigality, and enslaved by sycophants and harlots".

 In 1696, he acquired Oatlands Park, an estate forfeited by his brother, Sir Edward Herbert, who had followed King James II into exile.
 He died on 13 April 1716 without children, rendering his titles extinct, and was buried in Westminster Abbey.

 Marriages

 Torrington married twice, but had no issue by either wife: